How Much Does

 Read Over 200

 More Carpet Buying Q & A

-Does Face-weight have any bearing on the quality of the carpet?
+Q. Does Face-weight have any bearing on carpet quality?

 About Carpet Made from P.E.T.

 Q. What are your opinions on this new fiber?
 I have a very active home (4 inside dogs, 2 kids, traffic, traffic, traffic) and I am considering purchasing this carpet for my living room and hallway.
 What do you think?

 This is one of my favorite questions to answer, as this is not a new fiber at all!
 P.E.T.
 (Polyethylene

 Terephthalate) is polyester produced from recycled soft drink bottles, and has been available for years.
 Here is my take on this fiber:

 Do not listen to the advice of carpet sales people who recommend polyester, no matter what they say!
 Because polyester is so cheap to make, carpet manufacturers have tried for years to make a good carpet out of polyester, with limited success. every year they come up with some new technique that they claim will make polyester more durable.
 It hasn't happened yet.